• Skip to primary navigation

 Instructions

-• Place the oats on a food processor and pulse until they are chopped fine.
+• Place the oats in a food processor and pulse until they are chopped fine.
+8 to 10 pulses should do it.

 • Place all the dry ingredients into a mixing bowl.
 Mix by hand or on low with a stand mixer.